 The maximum number of shares of our Class A common stock that may be subject to outstanding awards under the plan will not exceed 20% of the aggregate number of shares of all classes of common stock outstanding determined immediately after each award is granted.
-The number of shares deliverable upon exercise of incentive stock options is limited to 10.000,000 shares of Class A common stock.
+The number of shares deliverable upon exercise of incentive stock options is limited to 10,000,000 shares of Class A common stock.

-In connection with this offering, options in the form of non-qualified stock options to purchase a total of 7,440,000 shares of Class A common stock will be granted to our executive officers and other employees as follows:

-2,500,000 shares to Howard Lutnick, 800,000 shares to Frederick Varacchi, 375,000 shares to Douglas Gardner, 100,000 shares to Stephen Merkel, 65,000 shares to Kevin Piccoli, 3,300,000 shares to our other employees and 300,000 shares to employees of Cantor.
+In connection with this offering, options in the form of non-qualified stock options to purchase a total of 7,500,000 shares of Class A common stock will be granted to our directors, executive officers and other employees as follows: 20,000 shares to each of our three initial non-employee directors, 250,000 shares to Joseph Shea, 2,500,000 shares to Howard Lutnick, 800,000 shares to Frederick Varacchi, 375,000 shares to Douglas Gardner, 100,000 shares to Stephen Merkel, 65,000 shares to Kevin Piccoli, 3,300,000 shares to our other employees and other persons eligible to receive options under our plan and 300,000 shares to employees of Cantor.
 Each of the above options will have an exercise price per share equal to the initial public offering price.
-Except as to Mr. Lutnick, all options will be nontransferrable, and will be subject to vesting requirements.
+Except as to Mr. Lutnick, all options will be nontransferrable.
 As to Mr. Lutnick, 500,000 shares will be immediately exercisable and will be transferable to members of his family (or a trust established for the benefit of his family) in order to facilitate his estate planning.
-Upon a change of control of eSpeed, exercisability will generally be accelerated, unless otherwise determined by the committee.
-Our initial non-employee directors will each receive options to purchase 20,000 shares of Class A common stock at an exercise price per share equal to the initial public offering price.
-These options will become exercisable as to one-third of the shares each six months after the completion of this offering.
-All options generally will expire on the earlier of 10 years after the date of grant or in connection with a termination of employment.
-Mr. Lutnick's immediately exercisable options will expire on the earlier of five years after the date of grant or in connection with a termination of employment, and the options granted to Cantor employees will expire five years after the date of grant and will not terminate in connection with a termination of employment.
+All options generally will be subject to vesting requirements and will expire on the earlier of 10 years after the date of grant or in connection with a termination of employment.
+However, Mr. Lutnick's immediately exercisable option and the options granted to Cantor employees will expire five years after the date of grant and generally will not terminate in connection with a termination of employment.
+All options generally shall vest and become exercisable upon a change in control of eSpeed, except that as to Messrs.
+Varacchi, Gardner, Merkel, Piccoli, Shea and Lee Amaitis (the "Covered Employees"), their options shall vest but continue to become exercisable in accordance with their original vesting schedule (regardless of whether their employment with eSpeed continues).
+However, if, following the change in control of eSpeed, Mr. Lutnick at any time ceases to be eSpeed's chairman and chief executive officer (other than by reason of his death or disability), all then-unexercisable options held by the Covered Employees shall become fully exercisable as of such date.